-PostgresML adds native vector operations that can be used in SQL queries.
-Vector operations are particularly useful for dealing with embeddings that have been generated from other machine learning algorithms and can provide functions like nearest neighbor calculations using the distance functions.
+PostgresML adds optimized vector operations that can be used inside SQL queries.
+Vector operations are particularly useful for dealing with embeddings that have been generated from other machine learning algorithms, and can provide functions like nearest neighbor calculations using various distance functions.

-Emeddings can be a relatively efficient mechanism to leverage the power deep learning, without the runtime inference costs.
-These functions are relatively fast and the more expensive distance functions can compute ~100k per second for a memory resident dataset on modern hardware.
+Embeddings can be a relatively efficient mechanism to leverage the power of deep learning, without the runtime inference costs.
+These functions are fast with the most expensive distance functions computing upwards of ~100k per second for a memory resident dataset on modern hardware.

-The PostgreSQL planner will also automatically parallelize evalualtion on larger datasets, as configured to take advantage of multiple CPU cores when available.
+The PostgreSQL planner will also automatically parallelize evaluation on larger datasets, if configured to take advantage of multiple CPU cores when available.